Homework 1, Part A: Area of a Triangle

 Description

-Write a program, AreaTriangle, that prompts the user three times for the side lengths of a triangle.
+Write a program, AreaTriangle.java, that prompts the user three times for the side lengths of a triangle.
 Based on these three inputs, the program checks and prints whether this triangle is isosceles or not, as well as its area.
 In addition to the main method, your program should also define three other static methods:

-1. a predicate method isValidTriangle to check whether the three inputs define a triangle, based on the triangular inequality (that is, the sum of any two sides of a triangle is strictly greater than the third side),
+1. A predicate method isValidTriangle to check whether the three inputs define a triangle, based on the triangular inequality (that is, the sum of any two sides of a triangle is strictly greater than the third side),

-2. a method to getHeronArea compute the triangle’s area based on Heron’s Formula given the three side lengths,
+2. A method to getHeronArea compute the triangle’s area based on Heron’s Formula given the three side lengths,

-3. a predicate method isIsosceles to check whether the triangle is isosceles
+3. A predicate method isIsosceles to check whether the triangle is isosceles

 Some important notes on this exercise: